The Musée des Arts et Métiers houses one of the world's most outstanding collections of scientific and industrial instruments.

 The Arts et Métiers collection soon grew to include machines of industry like the Jacquard loom, chronometers, the first steam-powered automobile, the chemist Antoine Lavoisier's laboratory, calculating machines, and other marvels of the Enlightenment.

 The recently renovated museum is broken up into several sets of exhibits: scientific instruments, materials and their fabrication, construction, communications, and energy.
 One darkened room hosts a theater of automata, including one that once belonged to Marie-Antoinette.
+There is even the original model of the Statue Liberty on which the sculptor Frederic Bartholdi based its much grander New York counterpart.

 The museum's final exhibit is housed in the grandiose Saint Martin des Champs, and features early automobiles and aircraft, including Marcel Leyat's "Hélica" airplane car, as well as Foucault's original pendulum, which was used to definitively prove the rotation of the earth and once hung from the dome of the Pantheon.
 Several times a day, museum staff members gather groups of curious visitors around the pendulum to explain exactly how it works, and how Foucault used it to prove what he did.